MARTIMM/gnome-gtk3/docs/content-docs/reference/GObject/Type.md

 Description
 ===========

 The GType API is the foundation of the GObject system.
-It provides the facilities for registering and managing all fundamental data types, user-defined object and interface types.
+It provides the facilities for registering and managing all fundamental data types.
+To have a type stored next to its value.
+The class **Gnome::GObject::Value** serves as a vehicle to get values in and out of an object.
+This class controls a `N-GValue` object which has a type and a value.

-For type creation and registration purposes, all types fall into one of two categories: static or dynamic.
-Static types are never loaded or unloaded at run-time as dynamic types may be.

-As mentioned in the [GType conventions](https://developer.gnome.org/gobject/stable/gtype-conventions.html), type names must be at least three characters long.
-There is no upper length limit.
-The first character must be a letter (a–z or A–Z) or an underscore (‘_’).
-Subsequent characters can be letters, numbers or any of ‘-_+’.
+The Glib types such as `gint` and `gfloat` are used to type variables and functions directly and are compiled to the proper sizes when used in code.
+These types are mapped to the C types like `int` and `float`.
+In the module **Gnome::N::GlibToRakuTypes**, a mapping is made to be able to map the Glib types to the Raku types.

 Synopsis
 ========